Research Confirms Massage Reduces Lower Back Pain

 Massage reduced self-reported medication use for LBP (p=0.006), including specifically NSAID use for LBP (p=0.027) at the end of the ten-week trial.
 Similarly, massage patients were able to decrease absenteeism to work or school caused by their LBP (p=0.018) at the ten-week mark.
 Patients in the massage group were significantly more likely to be “pleased or delighted if LBP remained at the current level for the rest of life” at the end of the ten-week trial (p=0.007) than patients receiving usual care.
 In addition, massage patients were significantly more likely (p<0.001) to be “very satisfied with [their] LBP care” at ten weeks, twenty-six weeks and fifty-two weeks.

 The researchers report that at this point, there’s little evidence of which mechanisms explain the beneficial effects of massage.
 What can be clearly stated is that this research provides evidence to support the therapeutic benefits of remedial massage Brisbane for managing chronic low back pain.

-Participants with improvement.
-Percentage of participants improving by at least 3 points on the Roland Disability Questionnaire scale (A) and by at least 2 points on the symptom bothersomeness scale (B) by treatment group and time since randomisation.
+(A) Percentage of participants improving by at least 3 points on the Roland Disability Questionnaire scale

 Cherkin DC, Sherman KJ, Kahn J, Wellman R, Cook A J, Johnson E, Erro J, Delaney K, Deyo RA.
 A comparison of the effects of 2 types of massage and usual care on chronic low back pain: a randomized, controlled trial.
 Ann Intern Med.
 2011;155:1:1-9,